Secure State Estimation against Sparse Attacks on a Time-varying Set of Sensors: Concluding Remarks

-Generally speaking, in order to tackle the attack on time-varying subset of sensors, the system is required to have stricter observability conditions as compared to the attack on a fixed subset.
-For sliding window methods~\citep{FawziTAC2014,ShoukryTAC2016}, the following norm minimization problem is solved:

-The observability requirement is that for all possible corrupted set in the window with cardinality $2p$, i.e., $|\Cc(t)|=2p, t=0,1,\cdots,n-1$, the following holds:

-This condition is more restrictive for the system $(A,C)$ than $2p$-sparse observability where $\Cc(t)\equiv\Cc$ and computationally difficult to validate.
-Therefore, to achieve computational feasibility, most of the previous works such as \cite{chen2018tsp,meng2021TSIPN,he2022TAC} only care the instantaneous observability redundancy, i.e., 1-step $2p$-observability defined as $\rank(C_{\Ic\setminus\Cc})=n, \ \forall |\Cc|=2p$, which is even more restrictive than \eqref{eq:total_obs}.

-In contrast, our proposed algorithm only requires the $2p$-sparse observability condition, which is also assumed under the fixed set attack scenario.
-Thus, our algorithm overcomes a significantly difficult without requiring the stricter assumptions.
-The main reason that we can achieve this is that, by the observable subspace decomposition, the partial state estimation based on all history senors measurements is stored in the local state $\eta_i(k)$.
-Moreover, by detection and reset mechanism, the local state $\eta_i(k)$ is maintained as a stable estimate of $H_ix(k)$.
-This means that the measurement manipulation by the attack is corrected every time, and our proposed scheme does not need to revisit history measurements $\{y_i(0),\cdots,y_i(k-1)\}$, and thus only the static $2p$-sparse observability is required.
-Accordingly, the only drawback is that we have stricter requirements on the stability of every local observer owing to Proposition~\ref{prop:when_exist}.

 In summary, by designing local estimator based on observable space decomposition and a detection-resetting mechanism, we achieve secure estimation against sparse attack on time-varying sets.
 The update of local states $\eta_i$ as well as detection-resetting operations only relies on local information.
-Thus, it is straightforward to extend our method to a distributed sensor network by solving Problem \ref{pb:cen_lasso} in distributed manner, which is left for future work.
+Thus, it is straightforward to extend our method to a distributed sensor network by calculating \eqref{eq:x^*=med} in a distributed manner, which is left for future work.
 Moreover, our design only applies for systems with dynamic matrix $A$ has no degenerate eigenvalues.
-One direction to close this gap is to study observable subspace decomposition on system where $A$ has degenerate eigenvalues, and design $H_i$ as the canonical basis vector group of $O_i$.
-This may extend our proposed framework to a wider range of systems.
+One direction to close this gap is to study observable subspace decomposition on system where $A$ has degenerate eigenvalues, and design $H_i$ as the canonical basis vector group of $O_i$ which is not necessarily composed of $\mathbf{e}_j$.
+Moreover, the fundamental limit of secure estimation under time-varying set attack is not-well studied to our best knowledge, and is left for future research.